15 WLW/Lesbian Romance Books You Must Read

 4. Music from Another World

-This book is told through an epistolary format so letters and diary entries.
+This book is told in an epistolary format, so letters and diary entries are included.
 You follow two girls assigned as pen pals in California in the seventies.
 Tammy is a closeted lesbian living in Orange County with her family, who are uber-religious, and she has to protest her right to exist.
 So it’s not a good situation, and reading her early parts had me so emotional.

 So it’s so raw, moving, and emotional.
 The letters convey emotions so well, and I was nervous about them.
-I hadn’t read a book told through an epistolary format before, but it worked well.
+I hadn’t read a book written in epistolary format before, but it worked well.
 So I highly recommend it.

 Music from Another World